About Us

 Biology Group Leader

-Dr. Yang is a Principal Scientist at Treventis Corporation, leading the Biological Sciences Group of the company.
+Dr. Yang is a Distinguished Scientist at Treventis Corporation, leading the Biological Sciences Group of the company.
 Dr. Yang has over fifteen years of experience in the research of protein misfolding in the neurodegenerative diseases such as Alzheimer’s disease and ALS.
-He joined Treventis Corporation in 2013 and played a key role in developing bioassays for Abeta and tau program of the company.
+He joined Treventis Corporation in 2013 and has played a key role in developing bioassays for neurodegeneration programs of the company.
 He received his Ph.D. in Molecular and Cellular Biology with study of the interaction between Alzheimer’s beta-amyloid peptide and VEGF from Pohang University of Science and Technology (POSTECH); and did his postdoctoral training in Dr. Peter St. George-Hyslop’s lab in the University of Toronto.

 Carlos Zepeda